EddyVerbruggen/cordova-plugin-googleplus/README.md

 On iOS, the error callback will include an [NSError localizedDescription](https://developer.apple.com/library/mac/documentation/Cocoa/Reference/Foundation/Classes/NSError_Class/).

 ### Try silent login
-When the user comes back to your app and you're not sure if he needs to log in, you can call `trySilentLogin` to try logging him in.
+You can call `trySilentLogin` to check if they're already signed in to the app and sign them in silently if they are.

 If it succeeds you will get the same object as the `login` function gets, but if it fails it will not show the authentication dialog to the user.